Athozs/hass-additional-ca/README.md

 The _Additional CA_ integration loads private CAs and self-signed certs only at Home Assistant startup.

-The _Additional CA_ integration copies the private CAs and self-signed certs to the `/usr/local/share/ca-certificates/` directory inside the container and runs the `update-ca-certificates` command to update the TLS/SSL trust store at `/etc/ssl/certs/ca-certificates.crt`.
+The _Additional CA_ integration copies the private CAs and self-signed certs to the `/usr/local/share/ca-certificates/` directory inside the container and runs the `update-ca-certificates` command to update the system CA trust store at `/etc/ssl/certs/ca-certificates.crt`.

 > [!NOTE]
 > In earlier versions of _Additional CA_ (0.4.x and below), you needed to set the `REQUESTS_CA_BUNDLE` environment variable for certificate verification.
 This is no longer required.
-The integration now uses the `certifi-linux` Python package, which automatically points Certifi to the system CA bundle at `/etc/ssl/certs/ca-certificates.crt`.
+The integration now uses the `certifi-linux` Python package, which automatically points Certifi to the system CA trust store at `/etc/ssl/certs/ca-certificates.crt`.

 ### 5.2.
 HAOS - Home Assistant Operating System

 HAOS is actually a Linux-based OS that runs a `homeassistant` Docker container inside.

-If you're running Home Assistant from a HAOS or Supervised installation, the _Additional CA_ integration works the same way as with Docker.
+If you're running Home Assistant from a HAOS or Supervised installation, the _Additional CA_ integration works the same way as with Docker installation.

 To show the system CA content: